Menu

 Human respiratory syncytial virus: an example of why calling them many usually outweighs calling them few, or one

 Human respiratory syncytial virus (HRSV) is a beast of a respiratory virus among infants-a leading cause of their hospitalization.
-One estimate reported the worldwide infection of 33.8 million infants younger than 5 years of age Read More …
+One estimate reported the worldwide infection of 33.8 million infants younger Read More …

 CategoriesUncategorizedTagsgenotype, respiratory syncytial virus, respiratory virus, RSV